sarathlal/sarathlal.github.io/about.md

 Outside of development, I also enjoy:

-- Creating Posters with Canva
 - Photography and Ecommerce Photography
-- Content Creation Using AI Tools
 - Gardening and Farming

 These activities help me stay balanced and inspire new ideas in my work.